Intimacy issues should be discussed before it becomes a problem, yet they are rarely spoken of.

 Let’s talk about sex!

-Chronic pain from fibromyalgia and psoriatic arthritis will destroy your sex life unless you are willing to accept and make changes.
+Chronic pain from fibromyalgia and psoriatic arthritis will destroy your sex life.
+That is unless you are willing to accept and make changes.

 What needs to change?

 It is impossible to feel #sexy when every inch of my body is screaming out in pain. #fibromyalgia #psoriaticarthritis #intimacyTweet

 Sex and chronic pain from fibromyalgia and autoimmune arthritis is tricky.

 Pain may make a simple caress feel like your lover is scrubbing your skin with a Brillo pad!
 Hip pain may make it difficult to walk afterward.
 It could also impact your mobility for days.

 It would seem logical to avoid sexual activity when severely flaring.
 However, for some sex is painful even when not in a full-blown flare.

 Another con to waiting until we feel better is that figuring out what that is.
 We will never feel 100%.
 Instead, we need to figure out how much pain are we able to endure.

 Pain teaches our brains to avoid activities that create pain.
 If you find yourself no longer initiating intimacy with your spouse, talk to them.
 Work out a schedule or way for them to ask without pressuring you.

 What could help a newly diagnosed patient